This piece has been replaced with a story written by the Spectator’s staff.

 A long way to translation

 Hviezdoslav stands among the most important Slovak literary figures.
 He was a poet, dramatist and translator, as well as one of the main creators of Slovak literary realism and the main representative of Parnassianism in Slovakia.

-Hviezdoslav wrote his collection of 32 sonnets as a response to the first news about WWI.
-He expressed his pain and outrage at the moral decay of humans that begin war conflicts and cause pain and suffering.
-The book was first published in 1919, and since then has been translated into several languages, TASR reported.
+He wrote The Bloody Sonnets as a response to the initial news about WWI.
+He expressed his pain and outrage at the moral decay of humans, who begin war conflicts and cause pain and suffering.
+He also thinks of ways of stopping the war conflict and what would happen after it is over.
+The book was first published in 1919, and since then has been translated into several languages.